planetarium/planet-node/TUTORIAL.md

 }
 ```

-Go to the GraphQL Playground of the first node at http://localhost:38080/ui/playground and execute the query:
+To see if this transaction is successfully included in a block, query the second node for the transaction result for the transaction id:

 ```graphql
 query